ucsb-cs148-s21/t7-local-network-file-transfer/README.md

 - Frontend: HTML/JS, Qt

 ## User Roles ##
-- Those looking to send files to another user/device.
+- Those looking to send files from a computer to another device connected to the same router.
-- Those looking to receive files from another user/device.
+- Those looking to receive files to their computer from another device connected to the same router.

 ## Installation ##